 Starting from the top:

-Underbase Strethgh under black ink is next.
-This applies specifically to under black ink only, and you don't need as much white ink, to make the color pop, because it's black.
+Underbase Strength under black ink is next.
+This applies specifically to under black ink only, and you don't need as much white ink to make the color pop, because it's black.
 You still need some, however, to make the powder stick.
 By default, this may be at 50%.
-Some will say they like more and push that towards 70 or 80%.
+Some say they like more and push that towards 70 or 80%.

 The next setting is Maximum Ink %, our white ink strength.
-Default is 70%, some people will up this to 100%.
-This is going to depend on how your white ink was first set up.
+Default is 70%, some people will go up this to 100%.
+This will depend on how your white ink was first set up.

 And finally is an important setting: Choke the underbase 'Stop white underbase peaking out'